vishwajitsarnobat/isrohackathon/README.md

 $ sudo docker run -it isro_hackathon
 $ ls # Lists the project files inside the container

-# To clear older unwanted builds
+# To clear older dangling builds
-sudo docker container prune -f sudo docker image prune -f sudo docker volume prune -f sudo docker network prune -f
+sudo docker image prune

 # Steps to Be Usually Followed
 1. Initial Setup.